 Startups typically chase growth by acquiring more and more customers.
 It is tempting to interpret more customers as a signal that your product is working.
 But, as we have discussed before, startups need to be more deliberate about how they collect and interpret customer acquisition rates.
 Acquiring customers, only to lose them after one purchase, is not a recipe for sustained growth, but rather a costly way to build a community of dissatisfied users.
-If you’re a startup facing this situation, a pause to conduct quantitative and qualitative research to understand how and why users are coming and going can be the key to unlocking sustained growth.
+If you’re a startup facing this situation, a pause to conduct quantitative and qualitative lean user research to understand how and why users are coming and going can be the key to unlocking sustained growth.

 Catalyst Fund portfolio company Diin found itself in a similar situation upon joining the program in early 2019.
 Diin, a savings app in Brazil, was experiencing rapid growth with 30,000 sign-ups in just six months.
 An excellent user experience along with good programming and solid tech, fueled customer acquisition out of the gate.
 The founders were obviously thrilled to see such growth and had their hands full managing operations.

 However, a closer look at customer sales and usage data revealed a troubling trend: significant numbers of customers were abandoning the service after using it just once or twice.
 This type of churn is not uncommon among startups searching for product-market fit.

 In the past, Catalyst Fund Venture Builders have used a dashboard to evaluate this issue.
 For Diin, the Catalyst Fund team stepped in with two interventions: first, they dug into the data to distinguish the different groups of customers using the product.
 Second, the team went into the field to conduct lean user research by speaking with users from each of the groups to understand the hows and whys of their behaviors.
 Finally, combining the insights from this work, the Venture Builders suggested tweaks to improve the products.